Monitoring and alerting

 Monitoring

-However, it is recommended to monitor the VMs with node_exporter and the Docker containers with cAdvisor.
+It is also recommended to monitor the VMs with node_exporter and the Docker containers with cAdvisor.

-An example Prometheus configuration to get health information from Stellio services (using Blackbox exporter):
+An example Prometheus configuration to probe the health of Stellio services (using Blackbox exporter):

 - job_name: 'Stellio services - health'